21 CBD FACTS & MYTHS

 4. More CBD is Always Better

-If you’re new to CBD, start with the suggested serving size on the product’s label to see if that amount works for you for the reason you are taking it.
-If that amount is not effective, you can try increasing that amount by a serving size or two and gradually keep doing so until you reach your desired effect.
+If you’re new to CBD, start with the suggested serving size on the product’s label to see if that amount works for you.
+If the initial amount is ineffective, try increasing the amount by a serving size or two and gradually keep doing so until you reach your desired effect.

 5. Hemp CBD Oil and Hemp Seed Oil Are Not The Same